code-iai/iai_pr2/iai_pr2_bringup/README.md

     CL-USER> (ccl::stop-episode)

-#### troubleshooting:
+## troubleshooting:
-## giskard doesn't work
+### giskard doesn't work
+if you see

+    [ERROR] [1671016974.953925]: [/giskard]: '/l_arm_controller/follow_joint_trajectory' preempted, probably because it took to long to execute the goal.

-    time may be off, check
+then the time between pr2-ext and pr2 is probably off, you can check

     $ rostopic delay /joint_states

-    you can fix this by restarting crony service chrony restart
+you can fix this by restarting crony

+    service chrony restart

-#### DEPRECATED STUFF: robosherlock and knowrob PR2B
+### DEPRECATED STUFF: robosherlock and knowrob PR2B

     (ubuntu1604)ease@pr2b:~$ roslaunch robosherlock robotvqa.launch # deep learning part
     (ubuntu1604)ease@pr2b:~$ roslaunch robosherlock json_prolog.launch initial_package:=robosherlock # knowrob